sharklang/sharklang/README.md

 All design decisions for the Sharklang dev platform and its runtime components are thus aiming to reduce CO2 emissions at all stages:
   - at creation time: reduce development time and cost and so the initial CO2 footprint of the build process
   - at run time:
-    - reduce CO2 footprint with better performance, energy efficiency and less hardware requirements
+    - reduce carbon emissions with better performance, optimal energy efficiency and less hardware requirements
     - increase maintainability to extend application lifespan at most and avoid early obsolescence

 And even if performance, energy efficiency and carbon footprint are the most important Non-Functional Requirements (NFRs) that the platform is structured around, others are not left behind such as Security, which is paramount nowadays, and also Scalability and Availability.
-In a greenIT approach, a software that does not have these 3 characteristics won't have a long lifespan, which is itself a waste of carbon emission.
+In a greenIT approach, a software that does not have these 3 characteristics won't have a long lifespan anyways, which is itself a waste of carbon emission.

 Interestingly enough, having such objectives with a focus on being green and sustainable does also bring business benefits and profitability:
 ![ProfitableCarbonReduction](/img/ProfitableCarbonReduction.png)

-Sharks are one of the most energy efficient animals.
+Sharks are one of **the most energy efficient animals**.
 As CO2 emissions reduction of software mostly boils down to energy efficiency across the whole software lifecycle (design, run, end of life...), sharks were chosen as the emblem of the platform.